Merlin the Magic Mouse (film): Plot

 The cat starts crying because he knows what is going to happen.
 He bawls, "You're gonna hurt my itsy-bitsy body... with a sharp saw... boo-hoo-hoo-hoo-hoo!"
 Merlin has Second Banana go get the (rubber) saw in the trunk.
 Second Banana finds trick cards and magic flowers but no rubber saw, so he is forced to give Merlin a real one.
 Merlin starts sawing the box and Second Banana finally finds the rubber saw.
 Merlin throws the real one away and he apologizes to the cat.
 When he bends over, his mustache falls off.
 The cat says, "Hey!
 You're a mouse!
 I hate mouses!"
 The cat breaks out of the box and goes after the two mice.
 Merlin calls on some real magic to turn out the lights and, once the lights come back on, the cat is entangled in a locked chain.
 The cat chomps down on the chain, breaking it.
 He then goes back to the mice.
 They stop him and Merlin tells him that they have a gift for him, and he "will get a bang out of it."
 It is actually a large piece of dynamite.
 The cat blows out the one fuse, not knowing there is one at the bottom.
 The fuse ends and it blows up.

 Merlin and Second Banana are still trying to run away when they get to a brick wall.
 Merlin pulls out his Indian trick rope and they climb up it.
 The cat follows but, once at the top, the mice are nowhere to be found.
 Merlin says that he should join them down below and he pulls the rope, causing the cat to fall to the ground.

 Merlin and Second Banana go out the back door.
 Merlin pulls out his magic carpet.
 He says, "Escadido...Atascadero...and all that jazz!"
 He flies off, but he accidentally leaves Second Banana behind.
 Noticing the cat is in hot pursuit, Second Banana calls for Merlin to come back to get him.
-Merlin returns and the two fly off, leaving the cat behind...or so they think.
+Merlin returns and the two fly off, seemingly leaving the cat behind.